nuwavetech/nonstop-explorer/server/README.md

 ##### Build the DDL dictionary and Pathway Server

-* Run the nebld macro, which builds the dictionary and the NESVR program.
+* Run the NEBLD macro, which builds the dictionary and the NESVR program.
 The dictionary build process also creates C, COBOL, and TAL definition files.

         tacl> run nebld